Quebec Royal Canadian Mounted Police: History

 Between 1920 and 1932, the RCMP considered the Province of Quebec as a simple district without alphabetical designation, whereas Eastern Ontario was designated as "A" Division and Western Ontario as "O" Division.
 Back then, the letter "C" was used to designate the Province of Manitoba, whose divisional post was located in Brandon.
-Detachment work consisted mainly of the application of Indian legislation, the Customs Act and the Migratory Birds Convention Act, while drug and counterfeit currency enforcement was an important part of police work in Montreal.
+Detachment work consisted mainly of the application of Indian legislation, the Customs Act, and the Migratory Birds Convention Act, while drug and counterfeit currency enforcement was an important part of police work in Montreal.

-The first major change for the Royal Canadian Mounted Police in Quebec occurred in 1932, when it absorbed the Customs and Excise Preventive Service.
-All 175 members and 35 vessels and crews that were once the responsibility of that department came under the direction of the RCMP.
-This is how the RCMP Marine Service came to be.
+In 1932, the RCMP absorbed the Customs and Excise Preventive Service.
+All 175 members and 35 vessels and crews that were once the responsibility of the Customs and Excise Preventive Service came under the direction of the RCMP.
+This created the RCMP Marine Service.

-Operating with a limited complement of 33 members and 4 detachments in 1931, the RCMP then grew to a membership of 156 men and 31 detachments in Quebec.
-Given the additional duties brought about by the merger with the Customs and Excise Preventive Service, RCMP officers had to patrol the territory by land, sea and air to fight against alcohol smuggling and other forms of contraband, or to provide assistance to vessels in distress.
+Operating with a limited complement of 33 members and four detachments in 1931, the RCMP then grew to a membership of 156 men and 31 detachments in Quebec.
+Given the additional duties brought about by the merger with the Customs and Excise Preventive Service, RCMP officers had to patrol the territory by land, sea, and air to fight against alcohol smuggling and other forms of contraband or to provide assistance to vessels in distress.

-Due to the increased workforce, the RCMP had to rethink its district structure.
-The term district, used by the Force to designate its area of jurisdiction in the Province of Quebec, which was then under the command of Superintendent Dawn, was replaced by "C" Division.
+Due to the increased workforce, the RCMP restructured its district organization.
+The term "district"—used by the Force to designate its area of jurisdiction in the Province of Quebec, which was then under the command of Superintendent Dawn—was replaced by "C" Division.